mactul/powermake/tutorials/04-configuration-and-crosscompilation/README.md

 - `CXX`: The of the C++ compiler
 - `AS`: The path of the assembler for .s and .S files
 - `ASM` The path of the assembler for .asm files
-- `RC` The path of the Windows ressources compiler
+- `RC` The path of the Windows resources compiler
 - `AR` The path of the static lib archiver
 - `LD`: The path of the linker
 - `SHLD`: The path of the linker used for making shared library